-The athlete of the year award shall be given to one male and one female senior for outstanding performance in sports, scholastic achievement and citizenship.
-The athlete must have participated in two varsity sports.
+The Athlete of the Year award shall be given to one male and one female for outstanding performance in sports, scholastic achievement, and citizenship.
+The athlete must have participated in at least two varsity sports.
 Duration and amount of participation should also be considered for this award.
-The coaches of all varsity level sports, athletic director, and principal will determine the Athlete of the Year.
+The coaches of all varsity level sports, athletic director, and administration will determine the Athlete of the Year.